ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

 Solver translation
 ******************

-Solver translation (commonly known as FE2Ansys) translates Abaqus input deck to Ansys solver decks (MAPDL and LS-DYNA).
+Solver translation (also known as FE2Ansys) translates Abaqus INP input deck to Ansys CDB and K solver decks (MAPDL and LS-DYNA).
-The translation ensures that the abaqus model can be used in Ansys without recreating them from scratch.
+The translation ensures that the Abaqus model can be used in Ansys without recreating from scratch.
-It helps to save time and efforts even though minor manual adjustments may be required.
+It helps to save time and effort even though minor manual adjustments may be required.
 The manual adjustments like redefining boundary conditions, loads, and material properties, ensures that the model behaves as expected in Ansys solver deck.

-The following example shows the translation of Abaqus input file to MAPDL file format:
+The following example shows the translation of Abaqus INP file to CDB file format:

-1. Import the Abaqus file.
+1. Import the Abaqus INP file.

     .. code-block:: python